Agoric/agoric-sdk/packages/inter-protocol/docs/run-protocol-preview.md

 We propose to launch a preview of the RUN Protocol on Devnet, comprising the following contracts:

-  - runStake - borrow RUN against staked BLD
+  - stakeMint - borrow RUN against staked BLD
   - AMM - Automated Market Maker
   - VaultFactory - collateralized RUN debt positions
     - liquidateMinimum